ikrasovytskyi/owox-data-marts-v1/packages/connectors/src/Sources/MicrosoftAds/README.md

-# Bing Ads Source
+# Microsoft Ads Source

-The **Bing Ads Source** allows you to seamlessly export raw data from Bing Ads.
+The **Microsoft Ads Source** allows you to seamlessly export raw data from Microsoft Ads.
 Use this data for custom analysis, reporting, or to power your marketing dashboards.

 ## Getting Started